Canon 1D X Mark II vs Nikon Z6

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the 1DX Mark II provides a higher frame rate than the Z6.
 It can shoot video footage at 4K/60p, while the Nikon is limited to 4K/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the Z6 has an electronic viewfinder (3690k dots), while the 1DX Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the Z6 has a higher magnification than the one of the 1DX Mark II (0.80x vs 0.76x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X Mark II and Nikon Z6 along with similar information for a selection of comparators.

 One feature that differentiates the Z6 and the 1DX Mark II is in-body image stabilization (IBIS).
-The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the 1DX Mark II has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The Z6 reduces the risk of handshake-induced blur with all attached lenses, while the 1DX Mark II offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the Z6 uses XQD cards.
 The 1DX Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the Z6 only has one slot.